 5.3 Any other matters requiring the convening of a general meeting of shareholders

 5.4 Any other matters as may be required by the laws of the governing authorities

-5.5 Any other matters requiring the Board's approval under the Limits of Authority of the Company as set out in the Articles of Association.
+5.5 Any other matters requiring the Board’s approval under the Limits of Authority of the Company as set out in the Constitution of the company.